piyushraj2340/TaskFlow_v1.0/README.md

 # in the home index page productivity calculation not working in the task

-# we have encounter an error tasks model is not maped with the table in the db find the issue in this model....
+# we have encounter an error tasks model is not maped with the table in the db find the issue in this model....✅

 # all the mapper and logger dependency will be in the service layers....
+-- LOGGER WILL MOVE TO THE SERVICE LAYER
+-- MAPPER CAN STILL BE USED IN THE CONTROLLER AND THE SERVICE -- IN CONTROLLER WE CHANGE VIEWMODEL <---> DTO

-# goal have only end date not time.... expelicetly do in service layers....
+# goal have only end date not time.... expelicetly do in service layers.... ❌ - IMPLEMENTED TO END 23:23:59 AND NOW GOING TO IMPLEMENT TO ADD THE TIME OPTIONAL.....

 # EndedGoal, EndedTask, should be handeled by the in-memory queus not by the stored procedured. so remove the sp after this....
 # handel the update functionality in only 1 round trip....